techidaily/site-games-able/source/_posts/safe-operating-zones-navigating-gpu-temps.md

 [Use a hardware monitoring app](https://www.makeuseof.com/tag/3-laptop-computer-temperature-monitor-apps-save-hard-drive/) to track your GPU temperature spikes and what you're doing as it happens.
 This can help troubleshoot future GPU issues.
 Regularly test your computer's performance to ensure it's handling your favorite tasks as it should.

- For example, you can use a free GPU temperature tool like[GPU-Z](https://www.techpowerup.com/gpuz/) to track your temperatures while idle and during operation.
+ For example, you can use a free GPU temperature tool like [GPU-Z](https://www.techpowerup.com/gpuz/) to track your temperatures while idle and during operation.
 While idle, your GPU should register a low temperature, somewhere in the range of 30-50°C. When you're gaming or using your GPU for other activities, that temperature will rise, and you're really looking for sustained, excessive temperatures as a sign something isn't right.

 Close